Steps to buying a dental practice

 Once all enquiries have been completed, the parties then move to the drafting of the key contractual document - the Sale and Purchase Agreement (SPA).

-The SPA transfers either the entire issued share capital in a dental corporate body, or the business and assets of a sole trade or partnership.
+The SPA transfers either the entire issued share capital in a dental corporate body, or the business and assets of a sole trader or partnership.

 Usually, the buyer’s solicitor will draft the SPA.
 If the purchase is being funded through an acquisition loan, the lender will also be involved in the review and/or negotiation of these provisions.